~ Carny Lingo ~

 Walk Back — Someone who actually returns after a period of time to buy your product.

 Walk Money — The ticket-seller needs a lot more than his/her salary to get a living wage.
-Some depend on short-changing.
-Some won't, but all of them hope for enough money from "walks", the money people walk away from the booth without remembering to pick up.
-"Walk money" also comes from people who don't think to take discount offers for larger purchases - "Here's $10, give me 20 50’ tickets" will get them 20 tickets, but $10 might have also bought a sheet of 24 - the next guy who buys (the remaining) 4 tickets will pay $2, and that will go right into the cashier's pocket.
+Some depend on short-changing, some won't, but all of them hope for enough money from "walks", the money people walk away from the booth without remembering to pick up.
+"Walk money" also comes from people who don't think to take discount offers for larger purchases - "Here's $10, give me twenty 50¢ tickets" will get them 20 tickets, but according to the posted price list $10 might have also bought a sheet of 24 - the next guy who buys (the remaining) 4 tickets will pay $2, which will go right into the cashier's pocket.
 "I only get $5 an hour but I make it up on walks."

 Washer Pitching (also Washoes or Toad-in-the-Hole) — British fairground game similar to the penny pitch, with variants.
 Standard hardware-store metal washers are pitched to land in holes in the ground, or in a hole on a small carpeted tabletop.